-The parish church of St. Roch and John the Baptist in Brochów was built in 1551-1561 and 1596 from the foundation of the owner of the village Jan Brochowski, the Tribunus of Warsaw.
+Church of St Roch and John the Baptist in Brochów was built in the years 1551-1561 from the foundation of the then owner of the village, Jan Brochowski, the Tribunus of Warsaw.
 After his death in 1554, the works were continued by his son Jan and widow Anna.
-The architect and builder was Jan Baptysta from Venice, the Italian murator settled permanently in Płock, builder of, among others, Warsaw barbican.
+The architect and builder could have been Jan Baptist from Venice, an Italian bricklayer who settled permanently in Płock, a builder of, among others, Warsaw barbican.
 The church was consecrated in 1596.

 Żabicki J., Leksykon zabytków architektury Mazowsza i Podlasia, Warszawa 2010.